JonathanJD4/Identity-and-Access-Management-IAM-/README.md

 5. Jira
 6. Knowledge of Active Directory – IAM, RBAC (Role Based Access Control) & PAM (Privilege Access Managment) Controls
 7. Powershell - understand the fundamental concepts and what each piece of code does
+8. Used RedHat automation and worked through the exercises